-Coinbase also has a website fully encrypted with Secure Sockets Layer (SSL) (https).
-AES-256 encryption protects customer wallets, while users bolster their security using 2FA.
+Coinbase also has a website fully encrypted with Secure Sockets Layer (SSL) (HTTPS).
+AES-256 encryption protects customer wallets while users bolster their security using 2FA.
 All these features mean that the exchange provides an environment with one of the highest security scores in the industry.

 As a new user, you are likely to have come across advice that one of the first things to do before using an exchange is to find out as much as you can about its security or safety.

 While the overall opinion is that you should treat every platform you use to buy, sell or trade crypto individually, it is reassuring to note that Coinbase is far too established and regulated to ever pull an exit scam.
-The reason it is considered one of the safest bets is its constant engagement with regulators from all jurisdictions it operates and the way it protects user funds is testament to how safe it is for users.
+The reason it is considered one of the safest bets is its constant engagement with regulators from all jurisdictions it operates and the way it protects user funds is a testament to how safe it is for users.

-There are hundreds of cryptocurrency exchanges, and users need to be careful which platform they use.
+There are hundreds of cryptocurrency exchanges, and users need to be careful about which platform they use.
 Reputation is one of the key factors to consider, and for anyone looking to use Coinbase, the same consideration applies.

-As noted in our review of the platform's regulation and security, Coinbase is a highly regarded trading platform achieves an overall score of ‘excellent’ in terms of its reputation.
+As noted in our review of the platform’s regulation and security, Coinbase is a highly regarded trading platform that achieves an overall score of ‘excellent’ in terms of its reputation.
 It also ranks among the top platforms that offer real volume.